xwal/awesome-stars/topics.md

 - [nmdias/FeedKit](https://github.com/nmdias/FeedKit) - FeedKit is a Swift library for Reading and Generating RSS, Atom, and JSON feeds.
 - [marmelroy/PhoneNumberKit](https://github.com/marmelroy/PhoneNumberKit) - A Swift framework for parsing, formatting and validating international phone numbers.
 Inspired by Google's libphonenumber.

+## pentesting

+- [qeeqbox/social-analyzer](https://github.com/qeeqbox/social-analyzer) - API, CLI, and Web App for analyzing and finding a person's profile in 1000 social media \ websites

 ## perl

 - [theos/theos](https://github.com/theos/theos) - A cross-platform suite of tools for building and deploying software for iOS and other platforms.